Drop attack

-Drop attacks often occur in elderly people.
+Drop attacks often occur in elderly people; with a majority of documented cases occurring in women.
+Cardiac disorders are the most common cause of drop attacks in the elderly followed by disorders of gait and balance.
 Falls in older adults happen for many reasons, and the goals of health care include preventing any preventable falls and correctly diagnosing any falls that do happen.